jannis-kiriasis/the-checklistar/README.md

 I've looked at the tests run on this project from [Elaine Broche](https://github.com/elainebroche-dev/pf4-wayfarers-guided-hikes/tree/main/hikebooker) to structure my automated python testing.

 To create the README.md file I've used a previously created by me README.md [Insured README.md](https://github.com/jannis-kiriasis/insured/blob/main/README.md) and updated it as needed.

+This app has been thought for companies internal use.
+It is possible to sign up and in but ideally it is something that needs to be cloned and connected to existing databases to register all the employees.